NVIDIA/NVFlare/examples/tutorials/README.md

 * [NVFLARE in POC Mode](./setup_poc.ipynb)
   * Shows how to use POC mode.
 * [Job CLI](./job_cli.ipynb)
-  * Shows how to use JOB cli commands
+  * Shows how to use Job Cli commands